james-webdev/rtc/README.md

 3. Run `pnpm dev` to start the dev environment

 ### Publishing
 The package is automatically published to NPM when changes are pushed to the main branch.
-Remember to update the version in `package.json` before pushing and here.
+Remember to update the version in `package.json` and here before pushing.